From farm-to-table options to scrumptious comfort food, these are some of the best women-owned restaurants in town!

 3. Talulla, Cambridge

-Co-owned by Chef Danielle Ayer and her husband Chef Conor Dennehy, offers an à la carte menu of incredible seasonal dishes inspired by the couple’s family story and experiences.
-At the moment, on Tallula’s menu, you’ll find scrumptious dishes like potato agnolotti with parmigiana cream, crispy bacon, peas and arugula pesto, miso-glazed cod made served with mustard greens and Vidalia onion, and lavender pana cotta for dessert served with berries and Graham cracker tuile.
-For the winter, Ayer and Dennehy have also set up some adorable greenhouses which are the perfect setting for a romantic dinner outdoors.
+Co-owned by Chef Danielle Ayer and her husband Chef Conor Dennehy, Tallula offers an à la carte menu of incredible seasonal dishes inspired by the couple’s family story and experiences.
+At the moment, on Tallula’s menu, you’ll find scrumptious dishes like saffron and lobster linguine, miso-glazed cod made served with carrots and ginger, and spiced apple cake for dessert served with maple anglaise and apple cider sorbet.
+For the winter, Ayer and Dennehy have also set up some adorable greenhouses that are the perfect setting for a romantic dinner outdoors.

 Find it at 377 Walden St, Cambridge, MA 02138.